NFL Draft: New England Patriots and the Struggles to Draft Wide Receivers

 They conjure up the best New England has produced.
 Their Super Bowl legacies of five combined Super Bowl rings and two individual Super Bowl MVP trophies are undeniable and worthy.

-Statistically speaking, Dallas Cowboys Jason Witten has more career receptions (1,228) than the pair put together (1,138).
+Statistically speaking, Dallas Cowboys tight end Jason Witten has more career receptions (1,228) than the pair put combined (1,138).
 Edelman ranks 81st overall in all-time catches with Branch currently tied at 148 overall.
-If you took Edelman’s receiving yards (6’822) and Branch’s (6,644) you would get 13,466 which would rank them 16th overall in the National Football League all time.
+If you took Edelman’s receiving yards (6,822) and Branch’s (6,644), the total is 13,466 which would rank them 16th overall in the National Football League all time.
 Fifteen other players individually have more yards.

 That is the absolute best New England has been able to produce via the draft.